cbatini/training_materials/WTDTP_Genomics_masterclass_Oct2023/genotyping_qc_handbook_Oct2023.md

 -----
 :question: :question: :question: :question: **Questions:**

-* How many individuals have you identifies as heterozygosity or missingness outliers?
+* How many individuals have you identified as heterozygosity or missingness outliers?

 -----

 ### Duplicates
 We will check for duplicated samples.
-To do so we will first prune our set of variants and keep only independent variants (r2 < 0.2 ).
+To do so, we will first prune our set of variants and keep only independent variants (r2 < 0.2 ), and then exclude samples with PI_HAT > 0.98.